AngeloAdd/presto.it/README.md

 # Welcome to presto.it project by FUCSIA HQ.
 The project was built by me and other 4 people in two weeks.
 The main features are:
 * Frontend with Bootstrap5, CSS, HTML, and JS
-* Laravel OOP approach for backend CRUD for ads upload
+* Rest API with CRUD for ads upload
 * Revisor role, with a revisor section for ads check
 * Implementation of Dropzone.js library for image mass upload (AJAX with jQuery)
 * Implementation of Spatie/Image library for crop of images and watermark adding